POD-ROMs for incompressible flows including snapshots of the temporal derivative of the full order solution: Robust bounds for the terms with the second temporal derivative

-and likewise for the norm of the gradient.
-The first term on the right-hand side will be bounded below.
-The second term is bounded because the solution is sufficiently smooth, and then the last term can be bounded with \eqref{stokespro_mod}, where the notation $\bs_{h,tt}$ has to be understood that the modified Stokes projection is applied to $\bu_{tt}$.
+and likewise for the norm of the gradient. {Below, the first term on the right-hand side will be shown to be bounded.} The second term is bounded because the solution is sufficiently smooth, and then the last term can be bounded with \eqref{stokespro_mod}, where the notation $\bs^m_{h,tt}$ has to be understood that the modified Stokes projection is applied to $\bu_{tt}$.